-2.1.
-Effectiveness
+2.1 Effectiveness

-If we ask ourselves how effective a certain political order, institution or governance regime is, we want to know how well it achieves the goals it was designed to accomplish.
-A governance regime is at least minimally effective, if it has a positive causal impact on these goals.
-While the measurement of the causal effect of any given governance regime can be extremely complicated - since apart from experimental settings it often involves the comparison with a counterfactual state of affairs without the regime in place (Underdal 1992) - the concept of governance effectiveness is more straightforward: Governance is effective if it solves the problems it is intended to solve.
+If we ask ourselves how effective a certain political order, institution, or governance regime is, we want to know how well it achieves the goals it was designed to accomplish.
+A governance regime is at least minimally effective if it has a positive causal impact on these goals.
+While measuring the causal effect of any given governance regime can be extremely complicated, often involving the comparison to a counterfactual state of affairs without the regime in place (Underdal 1992), the concept of governance effectiveness is more straightforward: Governance is effective if it solves the problems it is intended to solve.
 Consequently, effectiveness is not an objective category, but depends upon the intentions of the governance actors.
-Note however, that the degree of effectiveness of a given political order or institution alone implies nothing about its moral quality or normative status.
-The Stasi (the former East German secret police), for example, was arguably rather effective regarding the surveillance and intimidation of the political opposition in the former GDR but this clearly does not contribute positively to its moral goodness or rightness.
-If the effectiveness of a governance institution is a good thing or a bad thing is fully dependent on the objectives of this institution.
+In an important sense, it is conceptually secondary to the formulation of policy goals.
+Therefore, the degree of effectiveness of a given political order or institution alone implies nothing about its moral quality or normative status.
+The Stasi (the former East German secret police), for example, was rather effective regarding the surveillance and intimidation of the political opposition in the former GDR, but this clearly does not contribute positively to its moral goodness or rightness.
+Whether the effectiveness of a governance institution is a good thing or a bad thing is fully dependent on the objectives of this institution.
+These brief remarks may be summarized as follows: